flavienbwk/book-devops/eng/README.md

     - Check the composition of a Docker container.
 - **Deploy**: _jobs_ executing actions impacting the infrastructure or production (cf. chapter ["Continuous Deployment](#continuous-deployment-cd)").
   - Examples:
-    - Deploy a software update.
+    - Deploy a software update ;
-    - Add a compliant development dependency.
+    - Add a compliant development dependency ;
     - Execute administrative actions.

 As mentioned earlier, the advantage of a continuous integration pipeline is also to test the pushed code across multiple environments automatically: your development and pre-production environments before deploying to production.
 However, these multi-environment pipelines introduce additional complexity, which requires a larger technical team to manage.